complexdatacollective/documentation.networkcanvas.com/docs/tutorials/building-using-architect.md

 {% include nc-image src="assets/img/architect-guide/ego-form.png" %}

-Now, let’s create a series of fields for our ego form just as we did while configuring the Name Generator using forms.
-If you don’t remember how we did this, please review above.
+Now, let's create a series of fields for our ego form just as we did while configuring the Name Generator using forms.
+If you don't remember how we did this, please review above.

 Next, we will create the following fields with associated variables, question prompts, input controls, validations (if used):